-So how do you get the full package—technical know-how, customer-focus, and excellent mentoring skills?
+So how do you get the full package—technical know-how, leadership skills, and excellent mentoring skills?
 Knowing what to look for during the hiring process, as well as what to look out for, can help you identify effective leaders.
 These seven simple steps can help you tackle how to hire a manager.

 Step 1.
 Make Your Case for a New Management Hire

-If you’re buried in a raft of administrative tasks and you have more deadlines than you can keep track of, it may be time to make the case to your supervisor or HR that your department needs a new manager.
+If you’re buried in a raft of administrative tasks and you have more deadlines than you can keep track of, it may be time to make the case that your department needs a new manager.
 If you’re not sure how to hire a manager, you’ll need to take it step by step, beginning with a memo that explains how the issues you’re facing could be alleviated with a new hire.
 Pinpoint how this new hire could positively affect revenue, as well as how the position will serve as a resource for other departments.